Durham boat: Use on the Mohawk River

-The Mohawk River was smaller and shallower than the Delaware and Durham boats were not introduced until much later, probably not until 1795 when the Western Inland Lock Navigation Company completed navigational improvements.
-Prior to that, freight on the Mohawk went by bateaux and Schenectady boat, which seems to have been a smaller, lighter version of the Durham.
+The Mohawk River, a tributary of the Hudson River in New York state, was smaller and shallower than the Delaware, and Durham boats were not introduced until much later, probably not until 1795 when the Western Inland Lock Navigation Company completed navigational improvements.
+Prior to that, freight on the Mohawk went by bateaux and Schenectady boat, which was a smaller and lighter version of the Durham.

 Durhams on the Mohawk differed somewhat from those on the Delaware River, primarily in that they had flat bottoms rather than the partly rounded bottoms of the Delaware River boats. “…the Schenectady Durham, which is described as flat bottom, straight sides, with easy lines at bow and stern, to help flotation in striking a rapid.
 She was decked fore and aft and along her gunwales, which were cleated to give foothold to the boatmen.
 A mast was stepped near the bow with square sails."

-From 1803-1820, Durham boats were the watercraft of choice on the waterway for traffic between the Hudson River and Lake Ontario via the Mohawk River.
+From 1803 to 1820, Durham boats were the watercraft of choice on the waterway for traffic between the Hudson River and Lake Ontario via the Mohawk River.

-The eastern terminus of this waterway was in Schenectady, New York, and the Durham boats were also known as Schenectady boats in this region.
+The eastern terminus of the waterway was in Schenectady, New York, and Durham boats were also known as Schenectady boats in this region.

 The waterway was the major one connecting the eastern seaboard of the United States to the continental interior.
 The improvements to it that made the use of Durham boats practicable were an important prelude to the construction of the Erie Canal.
-Durham boats aren't designed as canal boats, and their era on the waterway along the Mohawk largely ended with the canal's opening in 1825.
+Durham boats aren't designed as canal boats, and their era on the Mohawk River largely ended with the canal's opening in 1825.